 Here, we have presented a model with left and right gauge groups in which parity is broken explicitly.
-It is not the objective of the present work to make a detailed analysis of the phenomenology of this model nor to compare it with other models with manifest, or pseudo-manifest, parity invariance.
-However, we will briefly discuss some processes that, although they may occur in other models with left and right gauge symmetries, they have different numerical results since the parameters related with the right-handed fermionic sector are completely arbitraries and also the scalar sector in the present model is different from that in other models: we do not impose that the scalar sector must be symmetric under a generalized parity, charge conjugation or any other discrete symmetry.
+It is not the objective of the this work to make a detailed analysis of the phenomenology of this model nor to compare it with other models with manifest, or pseudo-manifest, parity invariance.
+However, we will briefly discuss some processes that, although they may occur in other models with left and right gauge symmetries, have different numerical results, since the parameters related to the right-handed fermionic sector are completely arbitraries and also the scalar sector in the present model is different from that in other models: we do not require that the scalar sector must be symmetric under a generalized parity, charge conjugation, or any other discrete symmetry.

-For instance, there is no left-handed doublets or triplets nor a scalar singlet in order to break parity first than the gauge symmetries~\cite{Chang:1983fu,Chang:1984uy}.
-In the particular model considered, only a doublet under $SU(2)_R$ was introduced besides at least one bi-doublet.
-In this case if a $SU(2)_L$ doublet were introduced, it could be an inert scalar since it does not couple with any fermion at all; and if $\langle \chi_L\rangle=0$ its neutral component does not contribute to the spontaneously breakdown of the $SU(2)_L$ symmetry.
-On the other hand, if a left-handed triplet $\Delta_L$ is introduced then an appropriate discrete symmetry can be added in order to avoid couplings like $\overline{L^c_l}\Delta_LL_l$.
+For instance, there is no left-handed doublets or triplets, nor a scalar singlet required to break parity first, other than the gauge symmetries~\cite{Chang:1983fu,Chang:1984uy}.
+In the particular model considered, only a doublet was introduced under $SU(2)_R$, besides at least one bi-doublet.
+In this case, if a $SU(2)_L$ doublet were introduced, it could be an inert scalar since it does not couple with any fermion at all; and if $\langle \chi_L\rangle=0$, its neutral component does not contribute to the spontaneous breakdown of the $SU(2)_L$ symmetry.
+On the other hand, if a left-handed triplet $\Delta_L$ were to be introduced then an appropriate discrete symmetry could be added in order to avoid couplings such as $\overline{L^c_l}\Delta_LL_l$.
 If this were the case, the triplet might be inert with $\langle \Delta^0_L\rangle=0$.

-In this context, the fact that weak interactions are parity asymmetric at low energies is because right-handed currents are suppressed by the great mass of the respective vector bosons and/or by the smallness of the gauge coupling $g_R$, i.e., $g_R\ll g_L$.
+In this context, the fact that weak interactions are parity asymmetric at low energies is because right-handed currents are suppressed by the great mass of the respective vector bosons and/or by the small size of the gauge coupling $g_R$, i.e., $g_R\ll g_L$.
 As usual, the heaviness of the vector bosons related to the right-handed symmetry is due to a VEV larger than the electroweak scale.